Ultrastrong Magnon-Magnon Coupling Dominated by Antiresonant Interactions: Results

 \textbf{Microscopic Spin Model}.
 To quantitatively illustrate the hybridization between the qFM and qAFM modes, we numerically analyzed the spin dynamics in a tilted magnetic field.
 We started from a microscopic spin model describing interactions between $\mathbf{S}_1$ and $\mathbf{S}_2$, including the symmetric exchange, the antisymmetric exchange, the single-ion anisotropies, and the Zeeman interaction.\cite{Herrmann63JPCS} The model contains no fitting parameters; the inputted magnetic parameters are well-known for YFeO$_3$.\cite{KoshizukaHayashi88JPSJ} By solving the Landau-Lifshitz-Gilbert equation, we obtained the spin dynamics in a tilted magnetic field.
 Figure~3a plots the resonance frequencies (solid red lines), which excellently reproduce our experimental results (black dots).
 We observe that for nonzero $\theta$, the resonance frequencies display anticrossing, indicating mode hybridization consistent with the broken $\pi$ rotational symmetry mentioned above.
 The two coupled modes are labeled as the upper mode (UM) and lower mode (LM) for the higher and lower frequency branches, respectively.
+We do not excite the qAFM mode when $\theta = 0^\circ$ and we do not excite the LM when $\theta = 90^\circ$ due to magnon excitation selection rules (see Methods).